anneguo3/anneguo3/README.md

 <h4 align="center"> ✨ &nbsp; i am a tech enthusiast, lifelong learner, and podcast lover </h5>

-📚 &nbsp; 5th year business + computer science student @ ubc
+📚 &nbsp; business + computer science graduate from ubc

 🌱 &nbsp; learning how to be a [disagreeable giver](https://www.ted.com/talks/adam_grant_are_you_a_giver_or_a_taker)